 - Over-the-counter drugs for migraine management, such as non-steroidal anti-inflammatory drugs (NSAIDs).

 - Alternative care, including acupuncture or acupressure, meditation, etc.

 While having a migraine attack, you can try these remedies for pain management:

 - Resting in a dark room

-- Drinking plenty of water as according to studies migraines can occur due to excessive dehydration.
+- Drinking plenty of water, as, according to studies, migraines may occur due to excessive dehydration.

 We can help in managing your migraine symptoms.

-At Stripes Urgent Care, we offer urgent care services in Gold Canyon, AZ.
+Stripes Urgent Care offers urgent care services in Gold Canyon, AZ.
 You can reach out to us to make an appointment and get in touch with one of our doctors so they may get started with your case.